stevenohr21/octopus-deploy-pricing-page/README.md

 ## Installation

-1. Clone the project from Github.
+1. Fork the project from Github.
 2. In the command line, <code>cd YOUR PROJECT DIRECTORY</code>.
 3. Run <code>npm install</code> to install the dependencies.
 4. Run <code>npm start</code> to run the application.